ranja-sarkar/stats/statistical models/readme.md

 All **statistical models** can be widely divided into **discriminative** and **generative** models.
 Discriminative models leverage **conditional probability distributions** while generative ones leverage **non-conditional (joint) distributions**.

-Note: P(X) and P(y) are known as prior probability and marginal probability.

 <img width="232" alt="mod" src="https://github.com/ranja-sarkar/stats/assets/101544669/64651d9a-486f-49ae-91a9-7b3749bdf42b">

 What is learned with a discriminative algorithm is the decision boundary, dividing the data space.
 What is learned with a generative algorithm is the probability distribution of data.